30 Days of What?

 Feeling lethargic?
 Lacking motivation?
 Craving your afternoon coffee?
 Binge eating?
-And binge Netflixing?
+Binge Netflixing?
 Skipping workouts?
 Sleepless nights?
 For a whole 30 days and more?

-I bet if you are reading this blog, you might have felt or do feel the same way today.
+I bet if you are reading this blog, you might be feeling the weight of it all.
 Dentistry is hard.
 Life is harder.
-Whole 30 is HARDEST!
+And guess what, girls, Whole 30 is hardest!

-18 days ago I decided to add another challenge and start the Whole 30.
-I can tell you now on Day 18 that this was one of the best decisions I have made in my entire life.
-I feel clean, light, focuses, energized, and I have not missed many workouts!
+Yes, eighteen days ago I decided to add another challenge to my life.
+Starting the Whole 30.
+But I can tell you now, on Day 18, that this was one of the best decisions I have made in my entire life.
+I feel clean, light, focused, energized . . . and I have not missed many workouts!

-- Second, you are going to learn a new definition of discipline.
-I work in a Federally Qualified Health Center (FQHC) where the dental department is ALL WOMEN.
+Second, you are going to learn a new definition of discipline.
+I work in a Federally Qualified Health Center (FQHC), where the dental department is all women.
 In addition, we are less than half a block from Mike’s Pastry (a famous restaurant in Boston).
-EVERYDAY, and I am no exaggerating we have pastries delivered to our office.
-Now that I am on the Whole 30 I am realizing that I was eating that delicious junk EVERYDAY.
-And trust me, when the smell of warm chocolate fills my nostrils at 2:59 pm, I am tempted but I have also learned a new level of discipline.
+EVERY DAY, and I am not exaggerating, we have pastries delivered to our office.
+Now that I am on the Whole 30, I am realizing that I was eating that delicious junk every single day.
+(And believe me, when the smell of warm chocolate fills my nostrils at 2:59 pm, I am tempted, but I have also learned a new level of discipline.)
 Simply, you do not need that sugar to survive, so don’t eat it.

-- Sugar makes you more emotional.
+Sugar makes you more emotional.
 In fact, a diet that is high in sugar sends you on an emotional roller coaster daily.
-I think we all love the thrill of Demon Drop but perhaps not on a daily basis, especially when you are a work and are dealing with stressful situations.
-Since I started the Whole 30 I feel like I am more even keeled (I still need to check with my assistant to see if this is true!)
+I think we all love the thrill of Demon Drop, but perhaps not on a daily basis, especially when we’re at work dealing with stressful situations.
+Since I started the Whole 30, I feel like I am more even-keeled.
+(I still need to check with my assistant to see if this is true!).

 Typical Day :